mlopscommunity/Reading-Group-Practical-MLOps/README.md

 - Each chapter discussion serves as free forum: add questions, thoughts, ideas
 - Once you have completed the chapter, leave a comment with your learnings
 - If you want to share code, feel free to create a repository and add share the files you want to discuss to the chapter discussion
+- Sync conversations are still useful and fun!
+Ping us on #reading-group to see if we can schedule one!

 # Chapter Discussions